frunjik/total-react/README.md

 # total-vanilla
-Playground with vanilla-js and total.js
+Playground with React and total.js

 - start server
 ```